h4ckd0tm3/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 #### Kernel pointer

 A kernel pointer is basically a way of exposing kernel address via /proc and other interfaces.
-By setting the kernel.kptr_restrict to 1, all kernel pointers are when printed, are replaces with 0s.
+By setting the kernel.kptr_restrict to 1, all kernel pointers are when printed, are replaced with 0s.

 Steps for root:
 1. Restrict access to the kernel pointers in the sysctl.d config files